Transforming a T-Shirt Company with Revenue-Based Funding | Capitalize Funding

 The e-commerce landscape, particularly in the custom apparel market, was experiencing a significant boom.
 With the rise of online shopping and social media marketing, there was an unprecedented opportunity for niche t-shirt brands to reach a global audience.
 Digital marketing platforms offered targeted advertising capabilities, allowing businesses to connect with specific demographics interested in unique, personalized apparel.

 Furthermore, the trend of outsourcing production was gaining traction among small businesses.
 This approach could potentially allow Ink & Thread to focus on design and marketing while partnering with specialized manufacturers to handle the production at scale.
-By leveraging these industry trends, Sarah saw a path to exponential growth without being constrained by her current production limitations.
+By leveraging these industry trends, Sarah saw a path to exponential growth without being constrained by her current production limitations

 Despite the promising market conditions, Ink & Thread hit a sales plateau.
 Monthly revenues hovered around $25,000, which was impressive for a one-person operation but far from Sarah's vision of a thriving e-commerce brand.